mindis/snowplow.github.com/_posts/2013-03-20-rob-slifka-elasticity.md

 Thanks for making it this far!

 **And if anything I touched on sounds interesting, Sharethrough is hiring and we're relo-friendly!
-Check us out at [http://www.sharethrough.com/engineering] [sharethrough-engineering].**
+Check us out at [Sharethrough Engineering] [sharethrough-engineering].**

 [rob-slifka-twitter]: https://twitter.com/robslifka
 [sharethrough]: http://www.sharethrough.com